Hyundai Ioniq (2016 – 2022) Review

-The Ioniq is Hyundai’s answer to the Toyota Prius, but it has a trick up its sleeve.
-Because there's the choice of hybrid, plug-in hybrid or pure electric power.
-That means there is a model to suit different drivers, whether they only drive short distances or regularly cover lots of miles.
+That means there is a model to suit different drivers, whether they only cover short distances or regularly rack up lots of miles.

-The cheapest model of the three is the hybrid, which uses a 1.6-litre petrol engine alongside an electric motor.
+The hybrid uses a 1.6-litre petrol engine alongside an electric motor.
 It can run on electricity alone at low speeds or when cruising, but most of the time the petrol engine will be running.

 It’s reasonably quiet unless tasked with hard acceleration and the driving experience feels much like any other automatic car, since the gearbox is a six-speed dual-clutch, unlike the sometimes droning CVT used in the Toyota Prius.
-Official economy is 83.1mpg, with emissions of 79g/km.
+Official economy was claimed at 83.1mpg, with emissions of 79g/km.

 The plug-in hybrid version combines the best of both worlds, in theory – giving enough electric range to cover the average commute, but with a conventional petrol engine to take over when travelling further afield.

-For those seeking an alternatively-fuelled car, the Ioniq is an interesting alternative to the Toyota Prius hybrid or Nissan Leaf EV.
-It’s competitively priced, very well-equipped and provides options to suit most types of driving, plus it comes with a reassuring five-year, unlimited mileage warranty.
+For those seeking an alternatively-fuelled used car, the Hyundai Ioniq is an interesting choice.
+It’s well equipped and provides options to suit most types of driving.

-Looking for a second opinon?
+Looking for a second opinion?
 Why not read heycar's Hyundai Ioniq review.